Regularly journaling has many

-help wounds heal faster.
-But staring at a blank page can be overwhelming — where to begin?
+benefits for both your physical and mental health, but it can be an intimidating habit to start.
+Between blank pages and thick journals, it can be overwhelming — where to begin?
 This is where guided journals come in handy.
-The best guided journals offer you simple prompts to self-reflect and get your creative juices flowing.
+The best guided journals offer you simple prompts to self-reflect, get your creative juices flowing, and plan and practice gratitude.

 When you start shopping around, you'll quickly see that there's no such thing as an average guided journal.
 Some journals are sweet and sentimental, while others are funny and sarcastic; some require pages of writing while others only ask for a few sentences.
 Certain journals focus more on happiness and self-exploration, while others are designed for